costineesti/about-me/content/seaclear.md

 tags:
   - "#SeaClear"
 ---
 Everything I do inside this project is out of passion and constant drive to learn from professionals.
+I have also been awarded with a scholarship.

  We are building the first robots to clean the litter from the ocean floor.
 It is an EU funded project and I'm contributing through Technical University of Cluj-Napoca.